+The Sinton Lab develops fluid systems for diverse applications in energy and health.
+Postdoctoral applicants should highlight demonstrated research excellence, and specific skills applicable to the subgroup of interest.
+Proven success in preparing grant applications and winning scholarships is an asset.
 Applications should be sent via email to Prof. Sinton (email@example.com), including a CV, a list of three references who have confirmed that they are willing to supply references upon request, and transcripts from all degrees.
 Please include ‘PDF-SintonLab’ in the email subject line to reference these opportunities.

 Employment as a Postdoctoral Fellow at the University of Toronto is covered by the terms of the CUPE 3902 Unit 5 Collective Agreement.
 This job is posted in accordance with the CUPE 3902 Unit 5 Collective Agreement.
 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.